scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 - **In progress**<br>If the user has started but not completed the task yet
 - **Completed**<br>If the user has completed the task

-Summary text above the task list should detail the total number of tasks and how many have been completed so far.
+The total number of tasks and how many tasks have been completed so far should be summarised in content above the task list

 A link to the first incomplete task provides a quick way for users to continue their transaction.

+When a task cannot yet be completed an explanation should be included to support the status label.

-### Grouping related tasks
+### Related tasks

-Grouping related tasks under different headings can help users understand what to expect and plan ahead.
-Headings should describe clearly what will be involved and where possible should begin with a verb, for example 'check', 'declare' or 'report'.
+Grouping related tasks under different headings can help users understand what to expect.
+Headings should describe clearly what will be involved and where possible should begin with a verb, for example ‘check’, ‘declare’ or ‘report’.

 {% include example-frame.html title="Task list split into groups" name="group" %}